Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 Guarded by a cover, when positioned ON, dispenses flares at rate of ten per second until dispensers are empty, so long as flaps and speed brakes are retracted.

+> 💡 After around 10 seconds, all countermeasure have been dispensed.

 ### Counters